serghiou/best-of-data-science/best-of-statistics.md

 # Best of Statistics

 <div align="justify">

 ## Bayesian statistics

+**[fiveMinuteStats.](https://stephens999.github.io/fiveMinuteStats/index.html)** Tutorial.
+Examples.
+An astonishing resource of really good code and explanation of advanced topics in statistics (e.g. mixture models, Gibbs sampling, etc.).
+Even though this is relevant to frequentist statistcs as well, it mostly contains Bayesian examples.
+Super highly recommended!

 **[Multi-Armed Bandits, Conjugate Models and Bayesian Reinforcement Learning.](https://eigenfoo.xyz/bayesian-bandits/)** Tutorial.
 Examples.
 A fantastic website on applying Bayesian methods and Bandits.
 The website belongsn to George Ho, who also provides great Python code to implement theory.

 **[Introduction to Bayesian Networks.](https://towardsdatascience.com/introduction-to-bayesian-networks-81031eeed94e)** Tutorial.
 A great brief article introduction to Bayesian Networks on Medium - it has received 2.7K claps.

 ## Statistical practice